How frequent are the sessions?

 • What is the reimbursement rate for out of network providers?

-• Is there a deductible you must meet before they start paying?
+• Is there a deductible to be met before you start reimbursing?